timonburkard/git-issue/README.md

 # Commit message template
 # Available placeholders: {action}, {id}, {title}
 commit_message: "[issue] {action} #{id} -- {title}"

-# Editor for editing issue descriptions
-# git = use the git-configured editor
-editor: git

 # Default columns to display in `issue list`
 # ["*"] can be used to include all available columns